Isabellanamutenda/Capstone/README.md

 ### Run tests
 -This is just to make sure that all the work is running perfectly and with no errors.

+## Credits
+I give credit to the the owner of the original design by Cindy Shin on Behance https://www.behance.net/adagio07

 ## Authors